hedvigborgen/fys3150/project4/README.md

     * with different temperatures T between 2.15 and 2.45, L = 40, L = 60, L = 80 and L = 100 and MCCs = 1,000,000.

+### Plotting for part 4c)
-### To make plots of analytical and numerical mean energy, mean absolute magnetization, specific heat capacity and magnetic susceptibility for T = 1.0 with L = 2:
+#### Analytical and numerical mean energy, mean absolute magnetization, specific heat capacity and magnetic susceptibility for T = 1.0 with L = 2:
 ```
 python3 plot_part4c.py
 ```

+### Plotting for part 4d)
-### To make plots of mean energy, mean absolute magnetization and total number of accepted configurations as functions of MCCs for both randomly oriented and ordered spins, with T = 1.0 and T = 2.4 with L = 20:
+#### Mean energy, mean absolute magnetization and total number of accepted configurations as functions of MCCs for both randomly oriented and ordered spins, with T = 1.0 and T = 2.4 with L = 20:
 ```
 python3 plot_part4d.py
 ```

+### Plotting for part 4e)
-### To make plots of the probability of each energy state and print variance and standard deviation in energy for T = 1.0 and T = 2.4 with L = 20:
+#### The probability of each energy state and print variance and standard deviation in energy for T = 1.0 and T = 2.4 with L = 20:
 ```
 python3 plot_part4e.py
 ```

+### Plotting for part 4f)
-### To make plots of the specific heat capacity and magnetic susceptibility as functions of temperatures between 2.15 and 2.45 with L = 40, 60, 80, 100:
+#### The specific heat capacity and magnetic susceptibility as functions of temperatures between 2.15 and 2.45 with L = 40, 60, 80, 100:
 ```
 python3 plot_part4fg.py
 ```